 Improved seed germination and plant growth are possible with the help of wood vinegar.
 For instance, research indicates that the 300x dilution of wood vinegar can increase celery production by 17.2%.
 The same quantity of mixture tends to increase vitamin C in fruit and vegetables by 25.6%.

-Benefits of wood vinegar as a natural fertiliser and pesticide
+Benefits of wood vinegar as a natural fertiliser

 - It stimulates composting and enhances the strength of the roots

 - It aids in increasing microbiological population by regulating the nutrients in the soil.